 Personal time is often at a premium, but small shop owners have found that the time spent talking to customers can be very rewarding.
-A garden shop owner might stock mulch or dried aggregates in bulk for their commercial clients, but their regular household shoppers might need those items in a much smaller quantity.
+A garden shop owner might stock mulch or dried aggregates and resin bound aggregates in bulk for their commercial clients, but their regular household shoppers might need those items in a much smaller quantity.
 For those seeking beautiful rocks to outline and enhance the look of a section of their garden, Pennine Aggregates provides contract bagging of their products.
 By taking the time to learn a household customer would rather pay a bit more for the quantity they really need, contract packing offers an opportunity to serve the needs of the customer while bringing in a profit.

 There are many ways for businesses to succeed.
 Knowing what the customers want or are most likely to purchase can be a positive path to success.
 Stocking the items they need while giving them an opportunity to purchase something they want can be a positive.
 Discovering a customer is willing to pay a bit more to get a smaller quantity of a particular item can also be a good way to encourage a sale while helping the consumer satisfy their purchasing needs.